8 Vancouver hikes you can get to without a car

 Some final details

 Planning on taking public transport to these stunning day hikes near Vancouver?
 I recommend purchasing a Compass Card, which gives you access to the TransLink bus system, SeaBus and SkyTrain.
 The card can be purchased from SeaBus and SkyTrain stations, or a range of local shops, for a $6 refundable deposit and then loaded up with credit.
-Fares range from $1.95 to $5.75 depending on your travel zones and any concessions.
+Fares range from $2.15 to $6.35 depending on your travel zones and any concessions.
+You can also opt to purchase a day pass for $11.50.

 Make sure you’re ready for hiking in British Columbia.
 At a minimum, wear appropriate footwear (trainers or hiking boots), bring plenty of water and snacks, notify someone of your hiking plans and bring a compass, bear bell and/or bear spray.
 Bears are rare on trails close to Vancouver but always be prepared.
 Happy hiking!